masonsmith-noaa/temporal_resolution_sdms/README.md

 This repository includes the data and code for running the scripts in: "Effects of temporal resolution on forecasting species distributions under varying conditions."
-To run all scripts, unzip this folder to a permanent location and create a new R Project out of this folder.
+To reproduce this study, first unzip this folder to a permanent location and create a new R Project out of this folder.
 In RStudio, this can be done through Project > New Project > Existing Directory > Browse to Folder > Open.
 The code will now draw from all folders within the source folder.
+Run each script in order (1-5).

 Files and variables